 Mr. Knee reiterated the condition six in that the new rooftop deck won’t be visible from Calder Street, which was already discussed.
 The Applicant asked about whether the Board was ok with the newly proposed rope guardrail instead of the initial glass guardrail.
 Mr. Knee and Mr. Chamberlin confer that there should be a new condition.
 Mr. Knee asked the Board whether they have a problem with the wire rope.
 There was no dissent.
 Mr. Knee said that it should be condition that the material for the guardrail shall be glass or wire rope as presented.

-Betsy Dum said that she would suggest approval because they are great neighbors.
+Mr. Knee asked whether anyone from public had comments on the project; Betsy Dum said that she would suggest approval because they are great neighbors.

 Mr. Knee asked Mr. Grumbine to review all the updated and revised conditions.
 Mr. Grumbine read them as follows.